 Meet freshmen admission requirements (see Freshmen Admission).
 The applicant must submit official high school transcripts, ACT/SAT scores, and college transcripts.
 Official transcripts must certify that, at the next registration, the student is academically eligible to re-enter the university/college from which he/she is transferring.
-Transfer students can be placed on academic probation upon admission to MUW because of Mississippi University for Women 2012-2013 Bulletin 9 weak performances at previous institutions.
+Transfer students can be placed on academic probation upon admission to MUW because of weak performances at previous institutions.
 Transcripts for all previous college work should be sent to the Office of Admissions prior to entering MUW.
 All students must earn at MUW at least 25% of the semester hours required for a specific program to qualify for an undergraduate degree.